ECONOMICS

 WORKING PAPERS

-Debates in homelessness policy often pit “housing first” programs, in which subsidized housing is offered unconditionally and immediately, against “treatment first” interventions, which combine short-term housing with treatment for issues like substance use.
-Using a national sample of nearly 300,000 unhoused, mentally ill Veterans who are potentially eligible for the VA’s housing first program (known as HUD-VASH or VA Supportive Housing) or for a treatment first program (offered by a variety of local contractors), I examine mortality trends in the three years after initial program assignment.
-I find that “housing first” reduces three-year mortality by 4.6 percentage points relative to a counterfactual of neither program.
-In contrast, “treatment first” has no long-term effects on health relative to neither program.
+Debates in homelessness policy often pit Housing First programs, in which subsidized housing is offered unconditionally and immediately, against Treatment First interventions, which combine short-term housing with treatment for issues like substance use.
+I study a national sample of nearly 300,000 unhoused, mentally ill Veterans who are potentially eligible for the VA's Housing First program (known as HUD-VASH or VA Supportive Housing) or for a Treatment First program (offered by a variety of local contractors).
+Using an instrumental variables design, I find that enrolling in Housing First reduces three-year mortality by 4.6 percentage points relative to a no-program counterfactual.
+In contrast, Treatment First has no long-term effects on health.

 "The effect of Red Scare propaganda on US public opinion: Evidence from the newspapers of William Randolph Hearst"